sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-debug-a-contract.md

 # How to Debug a Contract

-Debugging a scryptTS contract is as easy as debugging Typescript, since it is just Typescript.
+Debugging a scryptTS contract is as easy as debugging TypeScript, since it is just TypeScript.

 ## Use console.log()